redis-developer/banking-on-redis/docs/04-QUERY.md

 ## Searching GEO Fields ##

 GEO fields contain a longitude and a latitude.
-But, in order for RediSearch to properly index them, they must be in a very specific format.
+But, for RediSearch to properly index them, they must be in a very specific format.
 That format is `<longitude>,<latitude>`.
 Many people, people like me, tend to think latitude and then longitude.
 Redis doesn't.
 Take a look at some of the GEO fields with a quick search to see how this formatting looks:

 ```bash
 127.0.0.1:6379> FT.SEARCH exercise:transaction:index * RETURN 1 location LIMIT 0 5